 Tear Jerker: Transformers Armada

-All of Starscream's inner-thoughts in "Crisis", he didn't want to harm the earth, he didn't want to fight Optimus.
-By the end of the episode his former human friends were nearly wiped out and he's at least partially responsible for the death of Optimus...
-Looks like no matter which universe your in, it sucks to be Screamer.
+- All of Starscream's inner-thoughts in "Crisis".
+He didn't want to harm the earth and he didn't want to fight Optimus.
+By the end of the episode, his former human friends were nearly wiped out and he's at least partially responsible for the death of Optimus.
+Looks like no matter which universe you're in, it sucks to be Screamer.

-Starscream's suicide-by-Megatron.
+- Starscream's suicide-by-Megatron.
 It wasn't Dinobot levels of dramatic, but it was getting there.
-There last talk certainly helps bring on the water-works.
+Their last talk certainly helps bring on the water-works.

-How about the way Starscream's Minicon partner Swindle (who Starscream ejected so he wouldn't share the same fate) reacted, he just stands their, in the silence and asks Optimus if there's any hope of Starscream being alive.
+- How about the way Starscream's Minicon partner Swindle (who Starscream ejected so he wouldn't share the same fate) reacted, he just stands there, in the silence and asks Optimus if there's any hope of Starscream being alive.
 It's the way he beeps that really hits you in the gut.